 OpenID Connect Authentication¶

-Based on the OpenID Connect specification, authentication can follow any of the following flows:
+When you implement authentication in your applications using the OpenID Connect specification, you can use one of the following flows:

 The authentication flow determines how the id token and access token should return to the client.